What Items Your International Moving Company Won’t Move

 Food or Food like Items

-Including but not limited to: Produce, fruits, any food derived from an animal, canned goods, oils, spices, baking powders, and more.
+Fruits, vegetables, any food that comes from an animal, canned goods, oils, spices, baking powders, and more are all included.

 Flammable and Combustible Materials

-Including but not limited to: Rubbing Alcohol, cooking oil, paint, gasoline, nail polish, wood stains, adhesives, thinners and removers, certain batteries, matches, gas tanks, detergents, and more.
+There are many things that can be included, such as rubbing alcohol, cooking oil, paint, gasoline, nail polish, wood stains, adhesives, thinners and removers, some batteries, matches, gas tanks, detergents, and more.

 Lithium Batteries